YiannisRoss/dm-assistant/README.md

 # dm-assistant

 A Ruby on Rails app that assists DMs with character and map tracking.
 Made with Dungeons and Dragons in mind, but potentially works for other systems as well.
+Hosted [here on Heroku](https://fierce-wave-86598.herokuapp.com/)

 Username/email login